ruder00t/grimoire/README.md

 === Installation ===

 Clone the repository and run the install script.
-It links `grim` onto your PATH (into `~/.local/bin`) and installs a clipboard tool if you don't have one:
+Run it **without** `sudo` — it asks for your password only if it actually needs root (to write `/usr/local/bin` or install a clipboard package):

 ```
 git clone https://github.com/YOUR-USERNAME/grimoire.git